rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 Each of the 10 contains the probability that the digit image belongs to one of 10 digit <strong>classes</strong>.

+"Supervised" Machine Learning systems learn how to combine input to produce useful predictions on never-before-seen data.

 Machine learning uses some terms that have alternate meanings for words also used by traditional programmers and statisticians:

+* (In statistics, a "target" is called a dependent variable.)
+   In machine learning, a target is also called a label, what a model should ideally have predicted, according to an external source of data.

+* A <strong>"label"</strong> is a specific instance of a class.
+   A label can be an answer (target) for a prediction task ­-- ­   either the <strong>answer</strong> produced by a machine learning system, or the right answer supplied in training data.
+   It's represented as "y" in mathematical notation.

-* Data points are called "samples".
+* Data points are called "samples" or "examples", represented as "x" in mathematical notation.

+* Unlabeled examples are used for making predictions on new data.

 * A "category" of a classification problem is called a <strong>class</strong>.
    For example, when classifying pictures, "puppy" and "muffin" are two of the classes.
    Each class describes a set of possible labels to choose from.

-* A <strong>"label"</strong> is a specific instance of a class.
-   A label can be an answer for a prediction task ­-- ­   either the answer produced by a machine learning system, or the right answer supplied in training data.

-* (In statistics, a "target" is called a dependent variable.)
-   In machine learning, a target is also called a label, what a model should ideally have predicted, according to an external source of data.
+* A <strong>model</strong> maps examples to predicted labels.
+   It's defined by internal parameters, which are learned.

 * The <strong>prediction error</strong>, also called <strong>loss value</strong>,
   the measure of the distance between a model’s prediction and the target.